Back

 • Smarter resource use: Nobody has time to keep sending emails that go nowhere.
 When you track metrics, you catch underperforming lists or offers early so you can shift your energy to what actually brings in responses and revenue.

-The Core Email Marketing Metrics You Should Track
+What Are the Core Email Marketing Metrics You Should Track

 No matter how clever your copy is or how compelling your offer sounds, if you're not measuring the right numbers, you're flying blind.
 These are the core email marketing KPIs that every B2B team should keep an eye on, especially if you’re using cold outreach to spark sales conversations: